ReserveBlockIO/rbx-wallet-gui/README.md

 - Extra the zip file and move to a safe place (ie. C:/Users/YOURNAME/documents/RBX)
 - Run RBXWallet.exe

+Note: we are working on providing an MSIX file for an even easier install process on win10/11

 ### Mac Install

 - Download RBX-OSX-Installer.dmg